donalshijan/Distributed-Cache/README.md

 Cache server will be set up and running on a machine and listening to requests from system admin for configuring the Cache cluster along with requests from clients accessing cache data.

 Cache Node is to be set up and initialized and configured to be added to a particular cluster by sending a message to the cache server specifying it's own identifier across the internet which includes the ip of the machine where the node is set up and port on which the cache node server will be listening, this message is sent across internet to the cache server which is identified by the ip of the machine running the cache server and the port on which it listens.
 The cache server managing a cache cluster processes this request to add new node and updates it's cluster details to update the info regarding addition of new node.
-Successful addition and acknowledgement message is sent back to the cache node as response to the request it made upon which it starts it's server at the ip and port it specified in it's message to cache server and starts listening for requests.
+Successful addition and acknowledgement message is sent back to the cache node as response to the request it made, upon which it starts it's server at the ip and port it specified in it's message to cache server and starts listening for requests.

 We can set up cache nodes on any machine across the internet and configure it to be added to the cluster managed by a specific cache server, once it gets added, clients can access data across all nodes in that cluster without ever knowing about underlying topology of nodes and can access the data without ever worrying about routing the request to the nodes or handling responses for finding a key, instead cache server is the single endpoint for clients to access data, cache server in turn will route requests across all nodes to fetch or set data and returns appropriate response to clients.